Druue/OOP_Project/docs/agendas/client-meeting.md

 - The opening and closing times and dates.
 (This also includes holidays)
 - A list of rooms that are located in the building.
 - The amount of bikes that are assigned to the building.
-- A { } stating whether or not the room contains a projector.
+- A { } stating whether or not the building contains a cafeteria.

 ## Rooms